Don't let the ink ruin your clothes

 My daughter washed and dried an ink pen and now the ink is in the barrel of my dryer.
 I have tried hairspray, rubbing alcohol, a product called Oops (designed to get out tar and other hard to remove stains), which have helped some.
-Is there anything else you might suggest?
+Is there anything else you might suggest to remove it?
 Thanks for any assistance you can offer.

 I have used nail polish remover with a little elbow grease.
 Most, if not all, of the ink came off.
 Also, I noticed it was easier to remove the ink when the dryer barrel was still warm.